harkamalsi/developer-forum-api/README.md

 * Can start new conversations, answer to them, rate them somehow (give a like or star rating)
 * Can connect to their github profiles
 * Can search for conversations with search parameters such as:
+  * Title
+  * Category
+  * Programming language
-* Title, category, programming language and other relevant parameters
+  * Other relevant parameters
 * Can save a conversation
 * Can access saved conversations from “my-page”
 * Can see other users’ profiles